Battle of Shire (1936): Aftermath

-Occupation of Gondar
+In addition to preparing for his next advance, Badoglio sent out a number of independent motorized columns to occupy Gondar, Deborah, Sokota, and Sardo.
+These operations were carried out systematically and, as there was little opposition, they were quickly concluded.
 On 1 April, a column led by Fascist Achille Starace captured Gondar, the capital of Begemder Province.
 This mobile infantry column was between 3,000 and 5,000 strong and composed of Blackshirts.
 It moved in an assortment of several hundred trucks and was called Starace's East African Fast Column (Colonna Celere dell'Africa Orientale).
 Starace, known as "the Panther Man" (L'uomo pantera), was a Major General in the National Security Volunteer Militia (Milizia Volontaria per la Sicurezza Nazionale, or MSVN) and Party Secretary of the National Fascist Party (Partito Nazionale Fascista, or PNF).
 By 3 April, Starace and his men reached the shores of Lake Tana.
 The border region with British Sudan was secured and the Panther Man's column had covered approximately 75 miles in three days.
 There were rumors that Ras Imru had 40,000 men at Ifag and Ras Kassa had 8,000 men at Debre Tabor.
 With British help, these forces were organizing to retake Gondar.

-Occupation of Debre Tabor

 On 24 April, two battalions from Starace's column, the "Mussolini" Blackshirt Battalion and the 111th Native Battalion, made a surprise attack on Debre Tabor.
 The battalions met with no resistance.
 While Ras Kassa and Dejazmach Ayalew Birru had been reported to be in Debre Tabor, Ras Kassa was in actuality many miles away and Dejazmach Ayalew Birru had left as the Italians approached.